Get to a safe place immediately.

 Contact someone for help and support.

-Ursinus offers support services and resources to Complainants, including the Crisis Response Team (“CRT”), Peer Advocates, and the Wellness Staff.
+Ursinus offers support services and resources to Complainants, including the Student Affairs Staff, Peer Advocates, and the Wellness Staff.
 Complainants will be treated with sensitivity, dignity, and respect.
 Depending on the nature of the offense and the status of the accused, there may be instances when Ursinus must take action to protect the Complainant and/or members of the College Community by use of a Campus Crime Alert, Warning, or other type of protective or remedial measures.

 Seek medical attention as soon as possible.